magsilva/jumble/jumble/README.txt

-Jumble was developed in 2003-2006 by a commercial company in New Zealand, ReelTwo (www.reeltwo.com), and is now available as open source under the GPL licence.
+Jumble was developed in 2003-2006 by a commercial company in New Zealand, ReelTwo (www.reeltwo.com), and is now available as open source under the Apache licence.
 Jumble has been designed to operate in an industrial setting with large projects.
 Heuristics have been included to speed the checking of mutations, for example, noting which test fails for each mutation and running this first in subsequent